10th July 2023

 One way for landlords to meet their obligations is to share responsibility for energy efficiency with tenants – after all, it is the tenant-occupied areas which will produce the majority of CO2 output in most properties.

-So- called ‘green leases’ can be an effective tool for achieving this, as they can include clauses and obligations which place responsibility on the tenant to help reduce CO2 consumption, increase energy efficiency, and reduce maintenance and operating costs.
+So-called ‘green leases’ can be an effective tool for achieving this, as they include clauses and obligations which place responsibility on the tenant to help monitor and reduce CO2 consumption, increase energy efficiency, and reduce maintenance and operating costs.
 Longer term, they can potentially increase the future rental value of the property, for example by improving waste efficiency, water management and air quality, and the use of renewable energy.

-Green leases are helpful not just for their benefit reaching environmental targets – they also make sound commercial sense.
+Green leases are helpful not just for their benefit in reaching environmental targets – they also make sound commercial sense for landlords.
 Greener buildings often command premium rental values as tenants seek to meet their own ESG pledges and obligations, leading to potential long-term income improvement for landlords.

-It’s important to remember that from a legal and practical perspective, green leases do not have to be for new buildings.
+It’s important to remember that from a legal and practical perspective, green leases do not have to be for new buildings, nor are they a standard clause or document, and will be the result of negotiations between the parties in each case.

 Many landlords are taking a staged approach – preparing supplemental documents to add minor green obligations to existing buildings/tenancies with an eye on ‘deep retrofitting’ the building once the whole building becomes vacant.